streetgrandmaster/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 8. __Delete at index:__ Write a function that deletes the node at index index of a dlistint_t linked list.

+9. __Crackme4:__ Find the password for crackme4.

+10. __Palindromes:__ A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.

+11. __crackme5:__ Write a keygen for crackme5.

 ## Author(s) Info

 Name 👨🏽‍💻: __Lawrence Otieno__